ravi-cheetiralaav/smart-password-manager-desktop/Exercise.md

 6. **Testing**
    - Write and run unit, integration, and end-to-end tests for both backend and frontend.
    - Perform usability and security testing.
+   - Use Playwright for the test case generation

 7. **Deployment**
    - Prepare the application for deployment (Docker, cloud hosting, etc.).